PolicyPak Admin Templates: Collections and Item Level Targeting .

 PolicyPak Admin Templates: Collections and Item Level Targeting

 Hi.
-This is Jeremy Moskowitz, Group Policy MVP and Founder of PolicyPak Software.
+This is Jeremy Moskowitz, former Group Policy MVP and Founder of PolicyPak Software.
 In this quick video, I’m going to show you the power of PolicyPakAdmin Templates Manager.

 You’re familiar with Microsoft admin templates.
 They’re the 3000-some-odd policy settings that exist inside a Group Policy Object.
 Here you can see I’ve got a GPO linked to my “West Sales Users” called “Set Desktop Wallpaper.”If you were to dive down under “User” or “Computer” side, “Policies/Administrative Templates,” you’ve seen these before: 80 zillion policy settings that let you do awesome stuff in Group Policy.